Brief history

 Bear Alert notifications

-In addition to bears in the moat of Český Krumlov, bears were and are also locked in moats at other castles.
+In addition to bears in the moat of Český Krumlov, bears were and are also kept in moats at other castles.
 Over the years, Bears in Mind has received many reports via Bear Alert, usually by tourists visiting the castles.
 Around 2010, an attempt was made to draw attention to this phenomenon in the Czech Republic, but no solution was found.
-At present (2024) there are three brown bears in Český Krumlov, an Asiatic black bear at Konopiště castle, a brown bear at Náchod castle and two brown bears at Točník castle.
+At present (2025) there are three brown bears in Český Krumlov and two brown bears at Točník castle.
 The so-called medvědárium in Zámecký park in Kladno has two brown bears.
 In addition, there is a brown bear in the medvědárium in the city park of Beroun.